 - The blade is only sharpened on one side

-This is one of the oldest single-bladed knives made by Opinel in french that has proved over the years to be very strong and simple to use as a whittling pocket knife.
+This is one of the oldest single-bladed knives made by Opinel in France that has proved to be very strong and straightforward to use as a whittling pocket knife over the years.
 It is also very light to carry.

-The blade is made of carbon steel which ensures that It’s robust enough to withstand wood carving and perform a variety of modest to medium jobs.
+The blade is made of carbon steel, ensuring it’s robust enough to withstand wood carving and perform a variety of modest to medium jobs.
 It is also easy to sharpen the blade.
-The lock mechanism works well which ensures that the blade stays locked when opened as if it is a fixed blade.
+The lock mechanism works well, ensuring the blade stays locked when opened as if it were a fixed blade.

-The handle is quite pleasant to hold and fits well in the hand.
-This handle is composed of solid, long-lasting beechwood from France, which is robust and tough, allowing it to survive wear.
-However, the wooden handle is prone to swell when in contact with much humidity.
-Therefore if the wood swell it becomes difficult for the blade to open.
+The handle fits nicely in the hand and is quite comfortable to hold.
+This handle is made of sturdy, rigid French beechwood that will last a long time and is robust enough to withstand wear and tear.
+However, the wooden handle is prone to swelling when in contact with much humidity.
+Therefore, if the wood swells, it becomes difficult for the blade to open.

 Advantages of Opinel No.8 Carbon Steel Folding Knife